Vol. 2, Issue 6, Part A (2017)

 How to cite this article:

-Mervat EI Radwan and Khiary Farouk Abo-Zaid.
+Mervat EI Radwan, Khiary Farouk Abo-Zaid.
 Molecular studies on E. coli isolate from milk of mastitic cattle with special reference to associated biochemical changes in Kaliobea Governorate.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2017; 2(6): 20-24.
+Int J Vet Sci Anim Husbandry 2017;2(6):20-24.